LesCapsules/lescapsules-web/README.md

 ## Git flow

-1. Create a branch from `master` for the change with a meaningful name
+1. Create a branch from `main` for the change with a meaningful name
 2. Make the required change, test locally, then commit
 3. Create a pull request, which triggers tests, static code analysis and a deploy preview on Netlify.